CareShield Life Guide 2025: What It Is & How to Make the Most of It

 In the best-case scenario, you have a family member willing to care for you for free.
 But you’d still need enough for your daily living expenses, mobility aids, transport and so on.
 On the other hand, your disability could be so severe that you need to be placed in a nursing home.
 This can cost thousands of dollars a month.

 In any case, you should have a number in mind before you start comparing.
 It’s relatively simple to compare providers since there are only 3 insurers.
+For a quick look, here’s a quick comparison of the supplement plans available.

-What About the Integrated Shield Plans?
+11. What about the Integrated Shield Plans?

 Having disability insurance like CareShield Life is good, but only if your health insurance is settled first.
 As the government’s MediShield Life only offers basic coverage, we highly recommend opting for an Integrated Shield plan to supplement your health insurance